Measurement of the $^{236}$U fission cross section and angular distributions of fragments from fission of $^{235}$U and $^{236}$U in the neutron energy range of 0.3-500 MeV: Results and discussion

-where ${\cal J}_{\|}$ and ${\cal J}_{\perp}$ are the moments of inertia of the nucleus relative to the deformation axis and the direction transverse to this axis, respectively, and $T$ is a nuclear temperature.
-If the moments of inertia, like the temperature $T$, smoothly depend on the excitation energy, then the angular anisotropy of the fragments should also be a smooth function of the energy.
-Therefore, based on Fig.~\ref{f15}, one can, in particular, assume that in the $n+^{236}$U reaction, the applicability region of the statistical model for the formation of angular anisotropy of fragments begins with an energy close to 3 MeV.
+are the transverse and longitudinal moments of inertia of the nucleus at a higher fission barrier, $T$ is the temperature of the nucleus.
+If the moments of inertia, like the temperature $T$, smoothly depend on the excitation energy, then the angular anisotropy of the fragments must also be a smooth function of the energy.
+Therefore, based on Fig.~\ref{f15}, we can assume that in the $n+^{236}$U reaction, the applicability region of the statistical model for the formation of angular anisotropy of fragments begins with an energy close to 3 MeV.